Why Choose a Living Shoreline Approach

 A hybrid approach that combines ‘green’ and ‘grey’ structures to protect a shoreline.

 Keep in mind that LSL projects should not be constructed on existing naturally-functioning shorelines.
 ‘Do nothing’ is always the first approach to consider.
 Shorelines erode and accrete over time.
-As shoreline development continues, and when “do-nothing” and allowing shoreline retreat are not options, a more natural approach to shoreline stabilization is preferable to shoreline hardening.
+As shoreline development continues, and when “do-nothing” is not an option, a LSL is preferable to shoreline hardening.